-- Font: Times New Roman; - Justified text only; - Font Size: 11pt; - o headlines must be between 11 and 16pt; - o footnotes must be 10pt; - Line spacing: 1.5 lines; - Normal spacing between characters; - Margins: Top, Left, Right: 2,5 cm, Bottom: 2 cm; - Min.
+- Font: Times New Roman,

+- Justified text only,

+- Font Size: 11pt,

+- o headlines must be between 11 and 16pt,

+- o footnotes must be 10pt,

+- Line spacing: 1.5 lines,

+- Normal spacing between characters,

+- Margins: Top, Left, Right: 2,5 cm, Bottom: 2 cm,

+- Min.
 6 and max.
-10 pages, not including cover page - Cover page may be designed freely (no rules on font, etc.) - It is allowed to paste pictures, screenshots, etc. into the submission; - Only common abbreviations (such as "GDPR"); other abbreviations must be explained in the text or in footnotes.
-Abbreviations must not inhibit the readability of the submission and should not be used as a means to circumvent the rules on the maximum page number. - Submissions must be sent as doc or docx files (not as a PDF); - Only the GDPR and other acts of European Union data protection law may be applied; national law that might apply on the case must be ignored.
-Regulatory guidance of the European Data Protection Board (or its predecessor, the Article 29 working party) may be mentioned and used as a tool of interpretation. - Regulatory guidance of national supervisory authorities or case law by supervisory authorities or courts can be used if properly quoted and publicly available. - Up to 3 exhibits may be attached to each submission.
-Each exhibits must have no more than 2 pages and 2 MB and be in PDF, JPEG or a Microsoft Word or Microsoft Excel readable file format.
+10 pages, not including cover page,

+- Cover page may be designed freely (no rules on font, etc.),

+- It is allowed to paste pictures, screenshots, etc. into the submission.

+- Only common abbreviations (such as "GDPR"); other abbreviations must be explained in the text or in footnotes.
+Abbreviations must not inhibit the readability of the submission and should not be used as a means to circumvent the rules on the maximum page number, - Submissions must be sent as doc or docx files (not as a PDF), - Only the GDPR and other acts of European Union data protection law may be applied; national law that might apply on the case must be ignored.
+Regulatory guidance of the European Data Protection Board (or its predecessor, the Article 29 working party) may be mentioned and used as a tool of interpretation, - Regulatory guidance of national supervisory authorities or case law by supervisory authorities or courts can be used if properly quoted and publicly available, - Up to 3 exhibits may be attached to each submission.
+Each exhibits must have no more than 2 pages and 2 MB and be in PDF, JPEG or a Microsoft Word or Microsoft Excel readable file format, - Submissions are required to include the complete documentation of all tools and the correct citation of sources.
+Any use of Al tools should be adequately referenced.

 All submissions must be sent to dataprotectionmoot.id@univie.ac.at and include all exhibits as separate attachments.
 The subject of the email should include the Team number, as should the submission paper.
-Submissions sent after the deadline or that do not comply with the formal requirements outlined above are evaluated negatively (see 10.1.) and are by default not be considered for any award of best submission.
+Submissions sent after the deadline or that do not comply with the formal requirements outlined above are evaluated negatively (see point 10.1.) and are by default not be considered for any award of best submission.